How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Always ask whether the listed price includes utilities (warm) or not (cold).
 In Munich, Nebenkosten (utilities) typically add €100-180/month to cold rent.
 "Warm" rent is what you actually pay.

-For upfront costs, plan for a Kaution (security deposit) of 2-3 months' cold rent (€800-2,000), first month's rent in advance, your semester ticket (MVV, all Munich public transport) included in your Studentenwerksbeitrag at around €75/semester, and GEZ (TV/radio license) at €18.36/month per household, split among flatmates in a WG.
+For upfront costs, plan for a Kaution (security deposit) of 2-3 months' cold rent (€800-2,000), first month's rent in advance, a transport pass (MVV, all Munich public transport), and GEZ (TV/radio license) at €18.36/month per household, split among flatmates in a WG.
+If you are enrolled, the Semesterticket comes with your Studentenwerksbeitrag at around €75/semester.

 When to Start Searching